 Hedging refers to the practice of limiting risk by opening opposing positions to balance wins and losses.
 Assume that when the value of the dollar rises, the value of the euro falls.
-In that case, a trader who opens a large USD/JPY position might protect against large losses by heading risk with a similarly large EUR/GBP position.
+In that case, a trader who opens a large USD/JPY position might protect against large losses by hedging risk with a similarly large EUR/GBP position.

-All FCA regulated brokers have negative balance protection.
+All FCA-regulated brokers have negative balance protection.
 This means that in extreme cases where a losing position loses more than the trader’s deposit, the broker will wear the difference.
-This is another reason why only an FCA regulated spread betting platform should be considered when comparing brokers.
+This is another reason why only an FCA-regulated spread betting platform should be considered when comparing brokers.

-Spread Betting Benefits
+Financial Spread Betting Is Gambling

 The United Kingdom has the highest popularity of financial spread betting due to the unique benefits permanent residents can derive.
-A few of the key benefits including:

 - The ability to trade with leverage